NYC's Oldest Culinary School is Now its Newest

-At our new facility, twelve teaching kitchens and six lecture spaces extend over a single expansive floor, focusing the energy of our cooking classes and enhancing our students' day-to-day educational experience.
+At our New York facility, twelve teaching kitchens and six lecture spaces extend over a single expansive floor, focusing the energy of our cooking classes and enhancing our students' day-to-day educational experience.
 It's an environment that encourages exchange and innovation, integrating all of ICE's culinary offerings: four accredited career training programs, continuing education for chefs and industry professionals, classes for home cooks and special events.

-Our career students also enjoy a greater sense of community through expanded social and study spaces, including a culinary student lounge with floor-to-ceiling windows and a new food library—all just steps from Brookfield's riverfront park with spaces for dining, meetings and relaxation.
+Our New York career students also enjoy a greater sense of community through expanded social and study spaces, including a culinary student lounge with floor-to-ceiling windows and a new food library—all just steps from Brookfield's riverfront park with spaces for dining, meetings and relaxation.

 Innovation and Technology

 ICE’s New York facility provides students with access to equipment from leading food industry brands and facilities that represent the highest professional standard in culinary creativity and technology: